-This past weekend, I had the opportunity to share at a gathering of United Methodist Church leaders near Washington D.C.
+This past weekend, I had the opportunity to share at a gathering of church leaders near Washington D.C.
 I shared four things I think church leaders need to know about church marketing.
-Below are some notes and videos I shared with them.
+Below are some notes I shared with them.
 Enjoy!

 I believe passionately that the local church is the hope of the world, and I believe we’ve got the greatest message that’s out there: the message of the Gospel.

 I carry the conviction that the greatest message deserves the greatest marketing, creativity, and storytelling.

 Marketers spend millions of dollars every single year to tell us that our lives would be better or enhanced with the products, services, or ideas they are selling.

 We aren’t about selling salvation as a product, trying to woo people to our services, or trying to convince them to convert to what we think.
 We are about seeing the trajectory of people’s lives changed and hearts surrendered to the Gospel.

 I believe that with every generation comes the challenge of communicating the unchanging, timeless message of the Gospel in a way that is relevant and compelling to the culture of its time.